Last week we added another child to our family.

 We brought her home to live with us in Gracie on Sunday (7-12-15) and since we have found that she has blended seamlessly into our family.
 She is 3 years old and has been slowly coming out of her shell.
-She didn't eat for the first couple of days and slept a lot of the time.
+We noticed that she was a bit underweight so we bought a weight gain supplement for dogs to get her back to her normal weight.
 It was a stressful transition but suddenly she wanted to play outside with Josiah on Tuesday and hasn't looked back.
 She brings a ton of laughter into our house and offers snuggles to anyone who wants them and is generous with little kisses.

 By now you know that we don't do things normally, so we cannot even have a normal birth announcement.

 We adopted her from the ARC last week and MooMoo is the name she came with.
 Alia does not want to change it.
 Her previous owners abused her and when she was picked up as a stray the folks at ARC found she had a major flea infestation which cause a staff infection in her skin.
 As a result she has permanent damage to her hair and skin from the fleas which means our sweet girl has some permanent bald spots.
 So she is a rescue dog.

 We were looking for a family dog and wanted a medium sized dog.
 First we met MooMoo.
 She is far from medium sized.
 So although Becky and Alia fell in love right away, we passed on her and met two other dogs.
 One was Lydia.

 Lydia is an awesome dog, but she wasn't really a playful dog... instead she wanted to lounge around.
 We wanted to make sure we had a playmate for Josiah as well as an all around family dog.
 You may remember that Josiah is quite attached to dogs.

 We also met Grayson who was ALL play and a bit too energetic for our crew!